-Also be sure to ask people holding onto fan mail if they would like to spend them.
-In our opening scene, make sure to ask the non-spotlight players which side of the conflict they'd like to see win and get them to pony up some fan mail.
-Remind them that they can throw down fan mail on both sides of the conflict.
+-Jason Corley Also be sure to ask people holding onto fan mail if they would like to spend them.
+In our opening scene, make sure to ask the non-spotlight players if they'd think we'd get a better story if the protagonist in this conflict succeeds or fails-get them to pony up some fan mail!
+Remind them that they can throw down fan mail on both outcomes of the conflict.
 (But keep those cards separate!)